Chiark-Collective/pytest-chronicle/README.md

 ### Seamless ingestion from pytest

-Enable auto-ingestion by passing `--chronicle-db <url>` directly to pytest (plugin shipped via entry point):
+Enable auto-ingestion by passing `--chronicle-db <url>` directly to pytest (plugin shipped via entry point) or by relying on a repo-level `.pytest-chronicle.toml` / env vars:

 ```
 pytest --chronicle-db sqlite:///test_results.db -k smoke
 ```

 The plugin will write JSONL to `.artifacts/test-results/chronicle-results.jsonl` if not provided and ingest at session end.
 Optional overrides: `--chronicle-project`, `--chronicle-suite`, `--chronicle-no-ingest` (skip while keeping JSONL export).
 Both `sqlite:///...` and `sqlite+aiosqlite:///...` are accepted.
+When `--chronicle-db` is omitted, the plugin looks for `PYTEST_RESULTS_DB_URL` (legacy vars too) and then `.pytest-chronicle.toml`.

 ### Monorepo Makefile toggle